Make a Killer App with these 8 Psychological Functions

 4. An external brain

-Instagram’s save feature or chrome’s easy bookmarking feature is a great example of how we store knowledge and useful content externally.
+Instagram’s save feature or Chrome’s easy bookmarking feature is a great example of how we store knowledge and useful content externally.
 Reddit bots that remind you of a post later are another smart way to implement the external brain function because our attention span is limited, and we users often forget what we want.

 An external brain makes us feel smart, prepared, resourceful, and also helped.